-State Bill Procedural Posture General Overview Indemnification Application to Insureds Duration of Application District of Columbia B23-0750 / B23- 0751 Business Interruption Provisions Removed (May 5, 2020) Requires every policy in force on or before March 25, 2020, to insure loss of use and occupancy and business interruption shall provide coverage for business interruption directly or indirectly resulting from the D.C.
+State Bill Procedural Posture General Overview Indemnification Application to Insureds Duration of Application District of Columbia B23- 0750 / B23- 0751 Business Interruption Provisions Removed (May 5, 2020) Requires every policy in force on or before March 25, 2020, to insure loss of use and occupancy and business interruption shall provide coverage for business interruption directly or indirectly resulting from the D.C.
 Public Health Emergency.
 Requires the Commissioner to establish procedures for the submission and qualification of claims by insurers that are eligible for reimbursement.
 Establishes a separate account for Business Interruption Insurance Reimbursement.
 Provides that the coverage will indemnify the insured for any loss of business or business interruption for the duration of the D.C.
 Public Health Emergency.
 Applies to policies issued to insureds who have less than 50 full-time employees, each of whom work 25 or more hours per week as of March 25, 2020 and less than \$2.5 million in federal gross receipts or sales.
 Applies both prospectively and retroactively to March 25, 2020.
-Louisiana SB 477 Introduced; placed on the calendar for a second reading (Mar.
-31, 2020) Requires every policy of insurance in force on March 11, 2020 and thereafter insuring against loss/damage to property that includes loss of use, loss of occupancy, or business interruption to be construed to include among the covered perils, "coverage for business interruption due to imminent threat posed by COVID-19."
-Requires every policy of insurance covering business interruption delivered/issued for delivery on or Provides that the coverage will indemnify the insured for any loss of business or business interruption for the duration of the Louisiana state of emergency.
-Applies both prospectively and retroactively to March 11, 2020.
+Louisiana SB 477 Provisions regarding COVID-19 Business Interruption coverage removed (May 14, 2020) Requires every policy of insurance covering business interruption delivered/issued for delivery on or after August 1, 2020 to include a notice of all exclusions that is signed by the insured.
+REMOVED ON MAY 14: Requires every policy of insurance in force on March 11, 2020 and thereafter insuring against loss/damage to property that includes loss of use, loss of occupancy, or business interruption to be construed to include among the covered perils, "coverage for business interruption REMOVED ON MAY 14: Provides that the coverage will indemnify the insured for any loss of business or business interruption for the duration of the Louisiana state of emergency.
+REMOVED ON MAY 14: Applies both prospectively and retroactively to March 11, 2020.